 For laser infant frenectomies, the patient is typically able to feed immediately after the surgery with improved latch and noticeable relief in the mother’s breast pain.

-If you are looking for local doctors who performs tongue- and lip-tie revisions with LightScalpel CO2 lasers, visit doctors.lightscalpel.com.
-On this website you can search by city or zip-code, medical specialty, and filter by doctors who perform the laser frenectomy procedure.
+If you are looking for local doctors who perform tongue- and lip-tie revisions with LightScalpel CO2 lasers, visit doctors.lightscalpel.com.
+On this website, you can search by city or zip-code, medical specialty, and filter by doctors who perform the laser frenectomy procedure.
 It also highlights doctors who have received special tongue-tie release training.

 References and Further Reading: